How do I know if I need to register my event with the Office of Risk Management and Compliance?

 What responsibilities do I have as the Event Point of Contact?

-It is the event point of contact’s responsibility to ensure that all staff/volunteers have met the requirements of the policy.
+It is the event point of contact’s responsibility to ensure that all program staff/volunteers have met the requirements of the policy.

-• Ensuring that a safe transportation plan is in place explaining how the children will be transported to and from the event location. this plan must include a sign in process. parents and guardians must provide identification during the sign out process
+• Ensuring that a safe transportation plan is in place explaining how the children will be transported to and from the event location.

-• Ensuring that a residential plan is in place explaining how and when the children will be monitored for any overnight stays - and who will be responsible for the overnight monitoring (if applicable)
+• Ensuring that a residential program plan is in place explaining how and when the children will be monitored for any overnight stays - and who will be responsible for the overnight monitoring (if applicable)

 • Ensuring that an emergency plan is in place, including guidelines for weather emergencies and for communicating and responding to emergency notifications